Rules & Regulations

 Participating orchestra can bring CDs, DVDs and souvenirs to be given away or sold.
 In some case where special regulations and restrictions apply (such as Golden Hall in Vienna), permissions must be purchased in written in advance.

 Deadline for application:

-In order to be considered for participation in the festival, orchestras are required to submit an application including the following:
+In order to be considered for participation in the festival, orchestras are required to submit an application form including the following materials:

 2. A short biography of the orchestra, including the orchestra's history and other items of interest.
 (For example: a list of recordings made, awards received, etc.);